ecow/liroma/README.md

 ### Control applications requirements
-The control application provides simple user interface to the liroma system.
-In principle is performed by one or more app used by the listener directly in the hot spot; e.g. a mobile app on smartphone o tablet, one or more web app on a laptop, a special surface control device, etc.
+The control application provides a simple user interface to the liroma system.
+In principle is performed by one or more apps used by the listener directly in the hot spot; e.g. a mobile app on smartphone o tablet, one or more web app on a laptop, a special surface control device, etc.

 - it MUST allow to select the input source
 - it MUST allow change/mute the system master volume